awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-elasticache-replicationgroup.md

 `NumNodeGroups`  <a name="cfn-elasticache-replicationgroup-numnodegroups"></a>
 An optional parameter that specifies the number of node groups \(shards\) for this Redis \(cluster mode enabled\) replication group\.
 For Redis \(cluster mode disabled\) either omit this parameter or set it to 1\.
+If you set [UseOnlineResharding](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-attribute-updatepolicy.html#cfn-attributes-updatepolicy-useonlineresharding) to `true`, you can update `NumNodeGroups` without interruption\.
+When `UseOnlineResharding` is set to `false`, or is not specified, updating `NumNodeGroups` results in [replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)\.
 Default: 1
 *Required*: No
 *Type*: Integer